Community Partnership Grants Program

-This inaugural year of the award will prioritize projects that seek to address anti-Black racism and its effects, for example through community partnerships aimed at addressing racial trauma and healing in Black individuals, families and communities; structural interventions; models of racial allyship; bias reduction interventions; mentoring programs, etc.
+Projects that seek to address anti-racism and its effects, for example through community partnerships aimed at addressing racial trauma and healing for individuals, families and communities; structural interventions; models of racial allyship; bias reduction interventions; mentoring programs, etc.

 This grants program envisions that the community partnership is organized in such a way as to generate knowledge relevant to the ongoing priorities of the community.
 We define “community partners” broadly to include BIPOC community members, vulnerable student or patient populations, community-based organizations, schools and universities, social service agencies, places of worship and other organizations that affect and serve BIPOC groups.